Taking less than 20 minutes to prepare and cook, this tasty Gnocchi Pesto is quickly becoming a firm favourite of mine.

 What Pesto should I use for this Gnocchi Pesto

 Sacla also do a Reduced Fat, No Added Sugar, No Added Salt Basil Pesto which works out at 3 Smart Point for 3 level tablespoons.
-It is available in packs of 6 from Amazon UK.

 Can you fry Gnocchi without boiling it.